nordquip/sousms/doc/web/interfaces.md

 ###Return: Display help file for user to view

 ## Login:
-###Parameters: Sends input data to database for authentication
+###Parameters: Sends Username and Password to database for authentication
 ###Return: True or false

 ## ReclaimPassword:
-###Parameters: Sends input data to database for authentication
+###Parameters: Sends First Name, Last Name and E-mail to database for authentication
 ###Return: Message of not found or email sent.